Stanford vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 18, 2021

 Stanford vs. Vanderbilt College Football Odds, Plays and Insights

-The Stanford Cardinal (1-1) are double-digit, 11-point favorites heading into their matchup on Saturday, September 18, 2021 against the Vanderbilt Commodores (1-1).
-The game has a point total set at 48.5.
+The Vanderbilt Commodores (1-1) are double-digit, 12-point underdogs heading into their matchup on Saturday, September 18, 2021 against the Stanford Cardinal (1-1).
+The contest has a point total set at 49.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.